 Parthenogenesis occurs in less-mobile taxa, the relation being that these have trouble finding mates, and parthenogenic taxa are often derived by hybridisation and polyploidy.
 It is favoured by taxa living in borderline habitats, where they can use the energy that would have been allocated for mating to more useful tasks, as well as allowing a quick population increase – this is also the reason why invasive insect species and pests are parthenogenic.

 For a thought experiment, think of the implications of parthenogenesis on species concepts (are parthenogens really new species, for example?
 How can we detect them?), keeping in mind hybrid and suture zones.
 As a starting point, you could consider this fact: in ancient lakes, where there are many endemics, none of the endemics occur in families where parthenogenesis is common.
-Be sure to be sitting down and that you eat lots of sugar before, as this will require a lot of brain power ;)

 As a small addendum, not really important but that does involve parthenogenesis, I want to mention the most complex life cycle known in the insects: that of Micromalthus, a very rare archostematan beetle.
 They live and feed on decaying wood.
 The larva-like female gives birth parthenogenetically to live female young.
 These are active, with long legs and hair.
 They then metamorphose to the second instar, which is legless, and this type persists until pupation.
 Under some conditions, the females will parthenogenetically lay a single large egg, though.
 Out of this egg comes a thick, C-shaped legless larva.
 This is a haploid male and once it grows to adulthood, it will eat its mother.
 Even more intriguingly, a female might sometimes produce both the egg and the live young at the same time.
 The evolution of the life cycle is hypothesised as having something to do with endosymbiotic bacteria: the beetles need them to digest the wood, and they, like Wolbachia, may screw around with the reproductive system.